Accelize/drm/doc/drm_hardware_integration.rst

 the DRM Activator.
 The DRM IPs are in VHDL but the DRM HDK also contains a Verilog wrapper.

+.. important:: The DRM Controller IP shall be able to access a DNA_PORTE2 primitive.

+.. note:: To ease the design routage, the DRM Controller IP could be constrained
+             to be close to the DNA_PORTE2 primitive that optimizes the best the placement of your design.

 VHDL
 ^^^^